CareerVillage/fasttext-serverless/README.md

 ## Updating fastText assets

 ### Updating the fastText binary
-The fastText binary used here was built using:
+It's important to make the fastTExt binary using the same environment as the one your serverless function will run in.
+I followed the approach used [here](https://blog.codefor.cash/2017/10/19/an-aws-lambda-serverless-implementation-of-facebook-fasttext-text-classification/) to set up an EC2 instance, import everything needed, and then make and download the binary.
+The fastText binary included in this project was built using fastText version 0.1.0 with:

 ```bash
 wget https://github.com/facebookresearch/fastText/archive/v0.1.0.zip